Video shows crowds at Florida park despite stay-at-home order

 The coronavirus hasn’t stopped people in Florida from enjoying the outdoors.

-A video recorded by a resident in Titusville, outside of Orlando, shows dozens of cars parked side-by-side at Parrish Park on Easter, despite state orders for people to social distance in public.
+A video recorded by a resident in Titusville, about 55 miles east of Orlando, shows dozens of cars parked side-by-side at Parrish Park on Easter, despite state orders for people to social distance in public.

 "Over the past couple weekends, it's been crazy," Dan Rojas, who captured the footage, told WKMG this week.
 “When you’re in here, there’s two, three hundred people here in this small space.”